Human Aided Music

 We are still talking about funky-drumming … but if we manage to transfer the skills of a drummer to an artificial intelligence program, what could we not, potentially?

-The AI side of this project is still in development.
+The AI side of the project was still in development.
 But I was anxious to give it a try so here I’m livecoding the machine along with some synths.

 While the machine strikes acoustic percussive bodies with electromagnetic actuators, the human have digital gear with synthetic sounds.
 The title also plays with this aesthetic cross: the term computer-aided music has been known for years, in which the human composer uses the machine to solve technical and high precision tasks in order to carry out his work.
 Here we propose the opposite: it is the machine who “composes”, but needs the assistance of a human to inject emotion into his work.

-The machine has a machine-animal-humanoid hybrid aspect without gender definition.
-It has all the signs of the imperfect and unfinishedness: lack of symmetry, fragments of different technologies and materials, and evidence of recent repairs.
+Bernard has a machine-animal-humanoid hybrid aspect and all the signs of the imperfect and unfinishedness: lack of symmetry, fragments of different technologies and materials, and evidence of recent repairs.

 A unique creature rather than a device.
 A clear trace of having been sired.